Nick Tobier: Education

 Tobier earned a Bachelor of Arts in History and Art from Swarthmore College in 1989, followed by a Master of Fine Arts from the Milton Avery Graduate School of the Arts at Bard College in 1997.
 From 1996 to 1998, he also studied landscape architecture at the Harvard Graduate School of Design.

 Career

 Tobier transitioned from a traditional studio practice to creating art in public spaces early in his career.
-Before joining the University of Michigan's School of Art & Design in 2003, he spent four years as an assistant professor at the NYSCC (New York State College of Ceramics) School of Art at Alfred.
+Before joining the University of Michigan's Stamps School of Art & Design in 2003, he spent four years as an assistant professor at the NYSCC (New York State College of Ceramics) School of Art at Alfred.
 Along with Bart Eddy, he co-founded the Brightmoor Maker Space in Detroit in 2009.
 He has worked as Senior Counsel to the Provost on Faculty Civic Engagement at the University of Michigan.
 Furthermore, he has also served as Faculty Leader in Residence at the Edward R. Ginsberg Center for Community Service Learning.
 Additionally, he is a professor at the Penny W. Stamps School of Art & Design at the University of Michigan.